astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/mindsetattitude/worklife.md

 person reading this, I think that's a great skill to learn.

-Building boundaries means setting up things in your life: e.g. exercise time, time to eat, and time for friends, that are non negotiables as you work.
+Building boundaries means setting up things in your life: e.g. exercise time, time to eat, and time for friends, that are non-negotiables as you work.
 That way, you've got the foundations to be healthy while still working.

 ## Burnout